tarynsauer/tictactoe_game/README.md

 * **Player** - defines the player object, which has a marker string, turn vlaue, and player type ('computer' or 'human').
 * **Line** - defines a winning line, which includes three cell string identifiers.
 There are eight possible winning lines in tic-tac-toe.
-* **Board** - defines the board variables for a given game, including lines and players.
+* **Board** - sets the board variables for a given game, including lines and players.
 This class defines the AI logic, player move actions, and monitors the status of the game (win or tie).
 * **Game** - sets up new games.
 This class starts new games, determines which player goes first, and resets the game settings panel.

 ### Spec